arkrozycki/cas-authentication/README.md

+# Restify CAS Authentication and JWT (JSON Web Tokens)
-# Express CAS Authentication
+Forked from Express CAS Authentication

-This is a CAS authentication library designed to be used with an Express server.
+This is a CAS authentication library designed to be used with an Restify server.

 It provides two middleware functions for controlling access to routes: